 \end{table}

-We therefore conclude that, had the Harris group employed standard model selection procedures, comparing plausible alternatives to their favoured explanation, they would have been forced to conclude that the SPMME is not the best available explanation for variability in zebrafish RPC lineage outcomes.
 It is clear from this analysis that the assumed, but unexplained, linear succession of mitotic mode phases is what provides the overall structure of the model output.
 Variability in lineage outcomes may be supplied by entirely different model ingredients without any loss of explanatory power (indeed, with some improvement, in our case).
-The rhetorical emphasis on a stochastic process governing mitotic mode, ostensibly ruling out other types of explanation, is unjustified.
+The emphasis on a stochastic process governing mitotic mode, ostensibly ruling out other types of explanation, is unjustified.
 It is likely that any number of different types of SSMs, representing other sorts of processes (such as asymmetric segregation of fate determinants, or differential spatial exposure to extracellular signals), can produce identical model output.
 Given this, we conclude that the SSM model type is simply inadequate for the task of locating the source of variability in RPC lineage outcomes.

-\subsection*{SPMME SSMs cannot explain the post-embryonic phase of CMZ-driven zebrafish retinal formation}
+SPMME SSMs cannot explain the post-embryonic phase of CMZ-driven zebrafish retinal formation

 The zebrafish retina, like other fish retinas, and unlike the mammalian retina, continues to grow long after the early developmental period, indeed, well past the organism's sexual maturity.
 This may be unsurprising, given that zebrafish increase in length almost ten-fold over the first year of life\cite{Parichy2009}, necessitating a continuously growing retina during this period.
 In fact, the quantitative majority of zebrafish retinal growth occurs post-metamorphosis, outside of the early developmental period.
 This growth occurs due to the persistence of a population of proliferative RPCs present in an annulus at the periphery of the retina, called the ciliary or circumferential marginal zone (CMZ), which plate out the retina in annular cohorts.
-A typical "tree-ring" analysis from our studies, marking the DNA of cohorts of cells contributed to the retina at particular times with indelible thymidine analogues, is shown in Fig \ref{RingFig}.
-It is immediately obvious from such experiments that the structure of the zebrafish retina is quantitatively dominated by contributions from the CMZ in the period between one and three months of age.
+A typical "tree-ring" analysis from our studies, marking the DNA of cohorts of cells contributed to the retina at particular times with BrdU, a thymidine analogue, is shown in Fig \ref{RingFig}.
+It is obvious from such experiments that the structure of the zebrafish retina is quantitatively dominated by contributions from the CMZ in the period between one and three months of age.
 Why peripheral RPCs in zebrafish remain proliferative, while those in mammals are quiescent\cite{Tropepe2000}, and whether and how their behaviour might differ from embryonic RPCs, remain unresolved.
-Answers to these questions may have significant fundamental and therapeutic implications, especially given e.g. the possibility of harnessing endogenous, quiescent, peripheral RPCs in humans for regenerative retinal medicine.

 \begin{figure}[!h]